-adapted from NEPS Continuum of Support - see page 32 - 35 of guidelines
+adapted from NEPS Continuum of Support - see page 32 - 35 of guidelines supporting teachers & external professionals review progress on Individual Education Plan with the pupil and parents.
+They decide to...

 Information Gathering and Assessment

 Class & SEN teachers will use their observations, class tests, standardized and diagnostic tests, parental input and reports from professionals involved with the child to create a list that includes every child in the class.
 It will record children who are not on the support continuum as well as those at stages 1, 2, 3.
 (See template).
 This list should be updated at regular intervals and presented to the SET team so that they have it for their reviews.
 These reviews take place regularly.